ArchipelagoMW/Archipelago/worlds/messenger/docs/en_The Messenger.md

 * If you receive the Magic Firefly while in Quillshroom Marsh, The De-curse Queen cutscene will not play.
 You can exit to Searing Crags and re-enter to get it to play correctly.
-* Teleporting back to HQ, then returning to the same level you just left through a Portal can cause Ninja to run left and enter a different portal than the one entered by the player or other incorrect inputs, causing a soft lock
+* Teleporting back to HQ, then returning to the same level you just left through a Portal can cause Ninja to run left and enter a different portal than the one entered by the player or lead to other incorrect inputs, causing a soft lock
 * Text entry menus don't accept controller input
 * In power seal hunt mode, the chest must be opened by entering the shop from a level.
 Teleporting to HQ and opening the chest will not work.